Pardon my bluntness, but…

 So, the question remains.
 How can we raise successful and competent adults when we’re constantly spoiling them?

-Here are 8 things you should immediately stop doing for your teen:
+Here are 8 things you should immediately stop doing for your teenager:

 1. MAKING THEIR BREAKFAST